 by Jay Payleitner

-Once again, this week we’re featuring a chapter from our just-released book, It’s Great Being a Dad—written by three committed dads who frequent this space: Carey Casey, Jay Payleitner and Brock Griffin.
+Once again, this week we’re featuring a chapter from It’s Great Being a Dad—written by three committed dads who frequent this space: Carey Casey, Jay Payleitner and Brock Griffin.

 This blog comes with a twist.
 After reading the good ideas below, your challenge is to give us some of your even better ideas!
 Hey, we’re all in this dad thing together.

 If you’re married, I hope you’re smart enough to surprise your wife with flowers once in a while.
 It’s really a no brainer.
 She’s delighted and you might get a bonus kiss out of the deal.

 So . . . what if you used the same principle with your kids?
 How might you surprise your son or daughter?

 For your daughter, it might be indeed be a modest $10 bouquet of flowers.
 That’s not a bad idea at any age.